 Commit your works to the Lord, And your thoughts will be established (Proverbs 16:3, NKJV).

 In our previous post, we examined the meaning and message of Proverbs 16:1-3 in great detail.
-In that biblical passage (Proverbs 16:1-3), the writer of Proverbs encourages us to commit our works to the Lord.

 This post is a continuation of that study, and we will look at various ways to commit your works to the Lord.

 The author of proverbs draws a distinction between the wise and the foolish.
 The righteous are wise, and the wicked are foolish.

 The wise or righteous submit their plans to God’s providential care.
 The foolish or wicked place their faith in their hearts or minds.

 The Lord desires for us to “roll” over our works, burdens, and fears to Him.
 The following are some ways you can relinquish control of your life to God.

 8 Ways to Commit Your Works to God

 1. Give Up Your Personal Desires